EnhancedNetwork/TOHE-Docs/options/Neutrals/Coven/Medusa.md

 ---

 You can stone bodies to make them un-reportable.
 Much like Cleaning a body.
-* Max
-  * Set the Maximum amount of Medusa that can be in a match.
 * Kill Cooldown
   * Set the Medusa’s Kill Cooldown
 * Kill Cooldown On Stone Gaze